About this privacy notice

 Generally, we receive the data directly from you.
 Some information related to your organisation or may come from other sources, for example visit reports written by our regional managers or local agents (IDA Foundation staff).

 IDA processes data of external partners (customers, suppliers) for performing our services.
 This data usually includes basic data such as contact details, relevant contacts, which allows us to communicate with you about orders, shipments and any other business-related correspondence.

 In the case of suppliers, aside from contact details we also process quality assurance- related data, proving that our suppliers and products comply with appropriate guidelines and regulations.

 3. To improve our services to you

-By analyzing data (e.g. of previous orders), we can gain insights that may help us personalize future services to you.
+By analysing data (e.g. of previous orders), we can gain insights that may help us personalise future services to you.